Making Gitflow the way you want it to

 $ git flow feature start test

-Now there is no point in me repeating the concepts put forth in Vincent’s well laid out blog post, or adding yet another simple tutorial to the mix.
-Instead however, I will leave you with a list of resouces that I have found useful when learning this subject:
+There is no point in me repeating the concepts presented in Vincent’s well-laid-out blog post, or adding yet another simple tutorial to the mix.
+Instead, I will leave you with a list of resources that I have found useful when learning this subject.

 Resources